-Following these checks on postcodes, in this publication a small proportion of applications (235, less than 1%) were made by people with Scottish postcodes that could not be matched to a local authority or health board.
-A similar proportion (105, less than 1%) did not include address information and therefore could not be matched to a local authority, health board or country [Table 5 and Table 6].
+Following these checks on postcodes, in this publication a very small number of applications (25, 0%) were made by people with Scottish postcodes that could not be matched to a local authority or health board.
+A very small proportion (250, less than 1%) did not include address information and therefore could not be matched to a local authority, health board or country [Table 5 and Table 6].

-First and subsequent births
+First and subsequent births and multiple births